deinfreu/openlitespeed-wordpress-bedrock/readme.md

 ### Installing

-:warning: ONLY USE THIS ON A DEVELOPMENT SERVER AND CHANGE THE SCRIPT TO FIT YOUR INSTALLATION.
+:warning: DON'T USE THIS SCRIPT IN A LIVE WEBSITE.
+ONLY USE THIS ON A DEVELOPMENT SERVER AND CHANGE THE SCRIPT TO FIT YOUR INSTALLATION.

 * Fork this repo
 * change to your variables in the bedrock-install.sh file and the .env file